 3.4.1.4.
-Plans to relocate to an area not served by a LIFE field center within the next 2 years or to be out of the study area for more than 6 consecutive weeks
+Plans to relocate to an area not served by a LIFE clinic or travel plans that do not permit full participation in the study

 Such individuals would be unable to fully participate in the interventions and likely be lost to follow-up.